-- 27. Whether there are reasonable grounds for suspicion will depend on the circumstances in each case.
+- 32. All appropriate officers should recognise that searches are more likely to be effective, legitimate and secure public confidence when their reasonable grounds for suspicion are based on a range of objective factors.
+The overall use of these powers is more likely to be effective when up-to-date and accurate intelligence or information is communicated to officers and they are well informed about local crime patterns.
+Local senior officers have a duty to ensure that those under their command who exercise search powers have access to such information and the officers exercising the powers have a duty to acquaint themselves with that information. - 33.
+Whether there are reasonable grounds for suspicion will depend on the circumstances in each case.
 There should be some objective basis for that suspicion based on facts, information and/or intelligence which are relevant to the likelihood that the object in question will be found, so that a reasonable person would be entitled to reach the same conclusion based on the same facts and information and/or intelligence.
 The appropriate officer should take into account such factors as how the person(s), premises or vehicle(s) were identified, previous intelligence regarding the person(s), premises or vehicle(s), previous law enforcement involvement with the person(s), premises or vehicle(s) and suspected links with criminal activities, whether in the UK or overseas.
-Appropriate officers should therefore be able to explain the basis for their suspicion by reference to intelligence or information about, or some specific behaviour by, the person concerned. - 28.
+Appropriate officers should therefore be able to explain the basis for their suspicion by reference to intelligence or information about, or some specific behaviour by, the person concerned. - 34.
 Reasonable suspicion can never be supported on the basis of personal factors alone without reliable supporting intelligence or information or some specific behaviour.
-For example, a person's race, religion or age, could not be used alone or in combination with other personal factors as the reason for searching that person.
-Reasonable suspicion could not be based on generalisations or stereotypical images of certain groups or categories of people being more likely to be involved in criminal activity. - 29.
-This means that unless an appropriate officer has information or intelligence which provides a description of a person suspected of carrying property, the following cannot be used, alone or in combination with each other, or in combination with any other factor, as the reason for searching any individual, including any vehicle: - a person's physical appearance, with regard to, for example, a person's racial group, age, gender or disability or with regard to their religious belief or political opinion, marital status or sexual orientation. - the fact that the person is known to have a previous conviction. - generalisations or stereotypical images that certain groups or categories of people are more likely to be involved in criminal activity. - 30.
+For example, a person's race, religion or age, could not be used alone (or in combination with other personal factors) as the reason for searching that person.
+Reasonable suspicion cannot be based on generalisations or stereotypical images of certain groups or categories of people being more likely to be involved in criminal activity.

+- 35. This means that unless an appropriate officer has information or intelligence which provides a description of a person suspected of carrying property, the following cannot be used, alone or in combination with each other, or in combination with any other factor, as the reason for searching any individual, including any vehicle: - a person's physical appearance, with regard to, for example, a person's racial group, age, gender, disability, religious belief, political opinion, marital status, sexual orientation or dependents. - the fact that the person is known to have a previous conviction. - generalisations or stereotypical images that certain groups or categories of people are more likely to be involved in criminal activity. - 36.
 Reasonable suspicion should normally be linked to accurate and current intelligence or information.
 It can sometimes exist without specific information or intelligence and on the basis of some level of generalisation stemming from the behaviour of a person.
-However, reasonable suspicion could not be founded retrospectively.
+However, reasonable suspicion can not be founded retrospectively.